 SPC: Management has estimated the normalized EBITDA targets (significant unobservable inputs) for the financial years 2020 and 2021 and the impact of the supplier retention clause (significant unobservable input) and has determined that the target amount of the agreed EBITDA would be achieved and therefore target consideration would be payable.
 The estimated future cashflows have been discounted to present value (Level 2 input).
 If the normalized EBITDA is higher/lower by 10%, holding all other variables constant, the fair value would be unchanged.
-If the normalized EBITDA is higher/lower by 20%, holding all other variables constant, the fair value would be higher/lower by CHF 0.9 million.
+For the 2020 earnout period the business generated a normalized EBITDA in excess of 20% of target achievement which resulted in an additional payout of CHF 1.0 million for 2020.
+The Group expects similar target achievement for 2021 earn out period and therefore the contingent consideration liability was adjusted accordingly.